aradi/nanocut/doc/examples.rst

 Every geometrical object allows the flag ``additive``, which you can set to ``false`` in order to substract something from the previous structure.
-In the case of the NaCl wire, one can use that to create wire being empty in the middle::
+In the case of the NaCl wire, one can use that to create a wire being empty in the middle::

   [geometry]